Lilly3252/lilly-dev/.github/ISSUE_TEMPLATE/general-issues.md

 ---
-name: issue template
+name: General issues
-about: Custom issue template for ...issues?
+about: Create a report to help us improve
 title: ''
 labels: ''
 assignees: ''